z88dk/z88dk/libsrc/_DEVELOPMENT/ctype/readme.txt

 CTYPE
 Character Classification

-The C and asm functions are completely separated in order to increase the convenience of the asm functions for z80 programmers.
-As such, two versions of each ctype function need to be maintained and kept in sync.
+The C and asm implementations are separate in order to keep the asm versions lightweight.
+This means there are two versions of each function that need to be kept consistent.